 Easy DIY Floating Shelves & Desk for an Awkward Nook

-For those of you that are here for the first time or don't remember what Attley's room looked like when we first moved in, let's take a look back.
+For those of you who are here for the first time or don't remember what Attley's room looked like when we first moved in, let's take a look back.
 This room had this very awkward nook, created by the fact that the chimney runs up through the room.

-awkward nook in room before floating shelves
+awkward nook created from fireplace chimney in room before adding DIY floating shelves

-After brainstorming some ideas, we decided to create floating shelves to fill the nook and now it is absolutely one of the highlights of the room.
-This project is proof that you just never know when a room problem can become a highlight of the design.
-This post contains some affiliate links for your convenience.
-Click here to read my full disclosure policy.
+After brainstorming some ideas, we decided to create floating shelves AND a desk to fill the nook and now it is absolutely one of the highlights of the room.
+This project proves that you just never know when a room problem can become a design highlight.

 How to Build and Install Floating Shelves

-Materials needed:
+Materials Needed

 Anatomy of Floating Shelves

-Steps to build DIY Floating Shelves:
+Steps to Build DIY Floating Shelves

 Step 1: